From Ballotpedia - Reading time: 31 min

 Below, you will find details on the following election administration topics in California:

 All polls in California are open from 7:00 a.m. to 8:00 p.m.
 Pacific Time.
-An individual who is in line at the time polls close must be allowed to vote.[2]
+Anyone in line when the polls close must be allowed to vote.[2]

-To vote in California, an individual must be a U.S. citizen and California resident.
+To vote in California, an individual must be a U.S. citizen and California resident, not currently serving a state or federal prison term for the conviction of a felony, and not currently found mentally incompetent to vote by a court.
 A voter must be at least 18 years of age on Election Day.
 Pre-registration is available at 16 years of age.
 Pre-registered voters are automatically registered to vote when they turn 18.[3]

 California automatically registers eligible individuals to vote when they complete a driver's license, identification (ID) card, or change of address transaction through the Department of Motor Vehicles.
 Learn more by visiting this website.